White House insists it is making progress on Gaza cease-fire as talks continue over the weekend

 “There has been progress made,” White House national security spokesman John Kirby said, “We need now for both sides to come together and work towards implementation.”

-Kirby did not detail where progress had been made, but he did insist that there’s been momentum in the conversations among the mediators from the U.S., Israel and Hamas’s interlocutors Egypt and Qatar.
+Kirby did not detail where progress had been made, but he did insist that there’s been momentum in the conversations among the mediators from the U.S., Israel and Hamas’ interlocutors Egypt and Qatar.

+Biden took a break from his family vacation in Santa Ynez Valley, California, on Friday to call Qatar’s emir, Sheikh Tamim bin Hamad Al Thani, and Egyptian President Abdel Fattah el-Sisi to discuss developments in the negotiations.

 Diplomatic efforts have redoubled as fears grow of a wider regional war after the recent targeted killings of leaders of the militant Hamas and Hezbollah groups, both blamed on Israel, and threats of retaliation.